The need for collaboration on Native Education spurred a new framework for supporting Native students.

 In 2022, NCC made Resources to Help States Advance Education for Native Students: Circles of Reflection available online to broaden its reach and help states and jurisdictions build capacity.
 The implementation guide has already been downloaded more than 100 times.
 Circles is gaining support and has garnered interest from more states.
 R10CC staff said they gained a clear understanding of the Circles process and its materials from NCC facilitators and were grateful for the framework.
 As one staff member said, “It would have been a lot of work to figure out from scratch” without NCC support.

 What’s next for Circles of Reflection?

 The Circles process as well as success stories from states are now being shared at national conferences and events.
 R10CC said they will “definitely” consider Circles as an option to support other states in engaging with Native groups, and Oklahoma is encouraging other states and jurisdictions to take notice and learn how they can better engage their Native communities on behalf of Native students.
-Additionally, NCC is developing a step-by-step online toolkit with detailed facilitation guides for SEAs to conduct Circles, which will allow more RCCs and SEAs to build collaborations that can help Native students thrive.
+Additionally, NCC developed a step-by-step online toolkit with detailed facilitation guides for SEAs to conduct Circles, which allows more RCCs and SEAs to build collaborations that can help Native students thrive.